Busch Gardens

 Busch Gardens is the name of two amusement parks in the United States, owned and operated by United Parks & Resorts.
 The original park is in Tampa, Florida, and the second park is in Williamsburg, Virginia.
 There were also previously Busch Gardens parks in Van Nuys, Los Angeles, California (1964–1979) and Houston, Texas (1971–1973).
 The "Busch Gardens" name was earlier used to refer to the gardens developed by Adolphus Busch near his home in Pasadena, California, which were open to the public from 1906 to 1937.

-The Busch Gardens amusement parks were initially developed as marketing vehicles for Anheuser-Busch and featured hospitality houses with samples of Anheuser-Busch products.
+The Busch Gardens amusement park chain was initially developed as marketing vehicles for Anheuser-Busch and featured hospitality houses with samples of Anheuser-Busch products.
 They also included stables that housed many of the company's Clydesdale horses, which have been associated with Anheuser-Busch since 1933.
 Eventually, rides and attractions were added to the parks and over time were developed into full theme parks while still promoting Anheuser-Busch.
 Busch Entertainment Corporation, now called United Parks & Resorts, was created as a subsidiary of Anheuser-Busch Companies to run the various parks in 1959.

 In 2009, AB InBev, formed from the purchase of Anheuser-Busch by InBev, sold the amusement parks to the Blackstone Group.
 Blackstone has kept some of the popular traditions including a stable with Clydesdales; however, the Clydesdales are not affiliated with the beer company.